 Chatel Ski Resort France

-Pretty and relatively unspoiled, the village of Chatel definitely has a very French feel about it, especially with the chalet style hotels dotted around the resort.
+Pretty and relatively unspoiled, the Chatel Ski Resort definitely has a very French feel about it, especially with the chalet style hotels dotted around the resort.
 It has so much to offer, from skiing in two countries experiencing different terrain, zip lining across the Alps, to having free wifi in most of the resort.
 This is great to share your trip on social media and make your friends envious!

 If that doesn’t convince you, Chatel Ski Resort France also forms part of the Portes du Soleil ski area, interlinking 12 resorts across France and Switzerland giving you access to over 600kms of ski runs.
 It is considered to be one of the biggest ski areas in the world, meaning there is something for everyone, from a complete beginner to seasoned skiers.
 Chatel Ski Resort was my last stop on my ski safari on the French side of Portes du Soleil’s vast and varied ski area.

-Ski Runs & Area
+Ski Runs & Pass Area

-The Chatel Ski Pass also covers Châtel (Barbossine, Super-Châtel, Linga and Pre-la-Joux), La Chapelle abondance Switzerland and some of the Morgins in Switzerland too (Corbeaeu sector)
+The Chatel Ski Resort Pass also covers Châtel (Barbossine, Super-Châtel, Linga and Pre-la-Joux), La Chapelle abondance Switzerland and some of the Morgins in Switzerland too (Corbeaeu sector)

 - Please note though if you want to ski over to the Avoriaz Ski Resort, you will need to get the Portes du Soleil pass.

-A quick overview of only the Chatel Ski Resort Area
+Overview of only the Chatel Ski Resort Area

 - Chatel has two separate parts, Super-Châtel/Barbossine and Linga/Pré-La-Joux / Plaine Dranse